Popular 60s Hairstyles trends

-The hair trends of the 60s were ever evolving.
+The 60s hairstyles trends were ever evolving.
 It was an era of the Kennedys and the Beatles who introduced a whole new decade of trendy hairstyles that was extremely popular with the youth of the decade.

->

-> Hair volume played a huge role in those days.
-Even today we love volume in our hair, but the hairstyles of the 60s were just mind-blowing and attractive.
+Hair volume played a huge role in those days.
+Even today we love volume in our hair, but the 60s hairstyles trends were just mind-blowing and attractive.
 The hair trends of those times were somewhat like an intricate piece of art.
-How difficult it would have been to untangle and wash them, which is why people of the 60s used to wear the hairstyle for a couple of days and imagine sleeping with them.
+How difficult it would have been to untangle and wash them, which is why people of the 60s used to wear the hairstyles for a couple of days and imagine sleeping with them.

->

-> All of these questions are exciting for the present generation.
+All of these questions are exciting for the present generation.
 Wigs made from real hair were the easiest and the most readily available options and women of the 60s never shied away from wearing them.
 Women proudly purchased and wore different kinds of wigs of hairstyles that were easy to wear.

 Hairpieces were also quite popular in those days and were probably used extensively to add volume, width and height to the hairstyle.
 It made people think that you had natural thick hair.
 The huge hairstyles of the 60s were a unique beauty in itself because of its size.